-I’ve been enjoying a refreshing classic horror movie palate cleanser after ingesting a steady supply of ’80s horror flicks for my follow-up to IN SEARCH OF DARKNESS, aptly titled IN SEARCH OF DARKNESS: PART II.
+I’ve been enjoying a refreshing classic horror movie palate cleanser after ingesting a steady supply of ’80s horror flicks for my IN SEARCH OF DARKNESS documentary film series.

 Don’t get me wrong — I feel like I have the greatest job in the world, which includes the task of watching countless ’80s horror movies for “homework.”
 But I enjoy horror from all eras — early 1920s and 1930s up through the latest releases on the big and small screen.
 And revisiting the classics — Universal Monsters and Hammer Horror — truly make me feel like a kid again, like those days of watching Saturday afternoon matinees on TV in between thumbing through issues of Famous Monsters of Filmland magazine.

 If it’s been a spell, watching ABBOTT & COSTELLO MEET FRANKENSTEIN always gets me into the right frame of mind for classic black-and-white entertainment, and I’ve been really enjoying the steady supply of free movies available on NBC Universal’s peacock streaming app.
 I’ve been going in waves thematically, watching BRIDE OF FRANKENSTEIN, SON OF FRANKENSTEIN, GHOST OF FRANKENSTEIN, FRANKENSTEIN MEETS THE WOLF MAN, HOUSE OF FRANKENSTEIN, HOUSE OF DRACULA, BRIDES OF DRACULA, CURSE OF THE WEREWOLF, THE MUMMY’S TOMB, THE MUMMY’S GHOST, THE MUMMY’S CURSE, and so on.
 I plan to hit up the INVISIBLE MAN movies next.